Luigi Rizzo: Later life

-In 1919, he joined as a volunteer in the capture of Fiume by d'Annunzio, and was placed by the latter at the helm of the 'Fleet of Carnaro', and he operated providing food to the city, until the start of 1920.
+In 1919, he joined as a volunteer in the capture of Fiume by d'Annunzio, and was placed by the latter at the helm of the 'Fleet of Carnaro'; he operated, providing food to the city, until the start of 1920.
 That year he left active duty with the rank of Commander.
 In 1925, he assumed the chairmanship of the Aeolian Navigation Society of Messina, a position he held until 1948.
 The following year he founded Calatimbar in Genoa, a company of shipowners, exporters and shippers, which was intended to board all goods departing from that port.
 Calatimbar was also attended by companies such as Fiat, and public agencies, such as the Port Consortium and the State Railways.
-On the following years he was also appointed president of the Italian seamen's welfare fund, the Italian Maritime Safety Union, and the Transadriatica airline.
+In the following years he was also appointed president of the Italian seamen's welfare fund, the Italian Maritime Safety Union, and the Transadriatica airline.

 By the Royal Decree of 25 October 1932, on 20 June 1935 he was appointed Count of Grado.
 The Premuda appointment was added to the Grado title with the “motu proprio” Royal Decree of 20 October 1941.
 In 1936, as a volunteer, he participated in the Second Italo-Ethiopian War; on 18 June 1936, he was appointed Division Admiral in the Naval Reserve for outstanding merit.
-On 10 June 1940, at Italy's entry into World War II, he asked to return to active duty and he dealt with the anti-submarine warfare in the Sicilian Channel; he was discharged from service in January 1941, assuming the post of President of Lloyd Triestino.
+On 10 June 1940, at Italy's entry into World War II, he asked to return to active duty, and he dealt with the anti-submarine warfare in the Sicilian Channel; he was discharged from service in January 1941, assuming the post of President of Lloyd Triestino.
 On 20 February 1942, he was appointed President of the Adriatic Shipyards; after the Italian armistice on 8 September 1943, he ordered the sabotage of ocean liners and steamers so that they would not fall into German hands.
 For this initiative, he was transferred by the Gestapo to Austria, first to Klagenfurt prison and later to the obligatory stay in Hirschegg, where he was reached by his daughter Maria Guglielmina.